hmelner/MeshtasticNetworkGuide/README.md

 ### Communication Network and EAS App-Building Guide
 Creating a communication network app can be done in different ways, and this section will go through a guide on SMS and Arduino app-building as well as the key components required for a successfull platform.
 Adding to this is a guide on how we could approach the implementation of a mass communication emergency alert system into a network like Meshtastic, with a discussion of examples, challenges and an integration strategy.

+### Steps to Implement
+Added an instruction files on how to implement steps to implement the communication network.

 ### Recommendations
 Through the research of this information, our team has established some final recommendations, such as our reasons for choosing Meshtastic over other networks, which are included in this section.